 - Buying clothes secondhand at thrift stores or consignment shops.

-- Using an app like Ibotta or Rakuten (formerly Ebates) to earn cashback when you shop for clothes online.
+- Using an app like Ibotta or Rakuten (formerly Ebates) to earn cashback when you shop in-store or online

 (And right now, if you join Rakuten using my special link you can earn $10 back on your first shopping trip!)